-1) Name* - Enter the Name for the Recipe Item as it will appear throughout R365.
-Recipe Item Names should be unique, but it is not required
+1) Name - The name for the Recipe Item as it will appear throughout R365.
+Recipe Item names must be unique

 2) Type - This value is read-only and cannot be modified.
 It identifies the Item as a Recipe Item